Andowna9/llm-zoomcamp/03-evaluation/notes.md

 > In both metrics, a higher value represents better performance.

-## Vector Search Evaluation

-Todo

 ## RAG Evaluation

 Search is just one part of the RAG system.
-If we want to evaluate how good the prompts and the LLM answers are there are also other techinques available.
+If we want to **evaluate how good the prompts and the LLM answers are** there are also other techinques available.

 ### Offline Evaluation